Skip to content

 }

-Again, the ecall highlighted above will trigger an environment call exception and then the CPU will jump to the exception handler (i.e., trap_entry) right after ecall.
+Again, the ecall highlighted above triggers an environment call exception, and the CPU then jumps to the exception handler, trap_entry, right after the ecall instruction.

 Kernel-side handling